pyuvarajan/Test-local/rel_train.md

 ### 1.1.4 Release
 A branch(need link) will be pulled out on the last day of the release.
 For example : For 202012 release, branch will be pulled out on 31st Dec 2020.
-Image stabilization shall happen for 1 or 2 months after branching
+Image stabilization shall happen for 1 or 2 months after branching.
+Any feature that is not completed before the branching shall catch the next train.